 “But that’s not what the issue, if they think that’s the issue, then they should go back to school, and find out what the interesting issues are.”

-Here the disease causes Dennett to suggest that such isn’t the issue.
+Here the disease causes Dennett to suggest that this isn’t the issue.
 Along with this claim comes a pretentious and insulting claim that people who think it is are uneducated about the topic (go back to school), a tactic that makes people go “oh no, I don’t want to seem uneducated” -prepping them just right for infection.

 But of course the whole problem with compatibilism is that it bypasses the issues of most importance.
 His very compatibilist definition of free will actually bypass almost all of the issues of concern throughout the history of philosophy.
 Perhaps he’s learned the wrong things from his “school” (maybe his school already had the disease going around), who knows.